tldr-pages/tldr/pages/linux/qm-guest-passwd.md

 # qm guest passwd

-> Sets the password for the given user on QEMU/KVM Virtual Machine Manager.
+> Set the password for a specific user on QEMU/KVM Virtual Machine Manager.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

 - Set the password for a specific user in a virtual machine: